espadrine/sc/doc/Readme.md

   this property is settable),
   `form.path` (where the uploaded file resides), and `form.on('progress', function(bytesReceived, bytesExpected) {})`.
+- username, password: in the case of a Basic Authentication HTTP request, parses the contents of the request and places the username and password as strings in those fields.

 Additionally, you can set the mime type of the response with `ask.mime('text/plain')`, for instance.